-An engineering firm has provided a cost estimate to conduct a post-event damage assessment to identify:
+An engineering firm has provided a post-event damage assessment identifying:

-- scope and scale of any damages or impacts caused by response activities - cost estimates of repairs to get water delivery system operational to support fire suppression and protection
+- scope and scale of adamages or impacts caused by response activities - cost estimates of repairs to get water delivery system operational to support fire suppression and protection

-These assessments are being treated as response activities.
+These assessments are treated as response activities.
 An expense authorization form to cover these costs has been submitted to EMBC for approval.
-They may indicate a longer term recovery activity required, but that will be determined after they are done.
+They indicated that funding must be sought through the Disaster Financial Assistance program.